jrhahn/flutter_light_control/README.md

 # Light Control

 This is a client application that interacts with the [Pico Pi dimmer](https://github.com/jrhahn/pico_pi_dimmer).
 The app allows the user to set up an arbitrary number of endpoints (Pico Pi).
-Once configured, the brightness of the LED stripes can easily adjusted by moving a slider.
+Once configured, the brightness of the LED stripes can easily be adjusted by moving a slider.

 The app is built with flutter.
 Hence, it is easy to build a web-based, iOS or Android version.